GRAPHIC-No Santa Rally? Trade fears threaten Wall Street's end of decade

 By Noel Randewich and Saqib Iqbal Ahmed

-SAN FRANCISCO, Dec 4 (Reuters) - Wall Street's poor start to December has some investors bracing for a choppy end-of-year as fears about the U.S.-China trade war resurface.
+SAN FRANCISCO/NEW YORK, Dec 4 (Reuters) - Wall Street's poor start to December has some investors bracing for a choppy end-of-year as fears about the U.S.-China trade war resurface.

 The S&P 500 .SPX suffered its third successive decline on Tuesday, and is down almost 2% since closing at a record high last Wednesday.
 The latest selling came after U.S. President Donald Trump suggested a trade agreement with China might not happen before the U.S. presidential election in November 2020.L8N28D4ZM